anaclumos/extracranial/Research/pages/FIRE Engine.md

 ## Payment Infra for [[Software as a Service]]

 - [Stripe Payments JavaScript Course](https://fireship.io/courses/stripe-js/)
-- _Stripe Atlas is a powerful, safe, easy-to-use platform for forming a company.
-Stripe Atlas helps you launch your startup from anywhere in the world by removing lengthy paperwork, legal complexity, and numerous fees._ - [Stripe Atlas | Incorporate your startup in Delaware: C corp or LLC](https://stripe.com/atlas)
+- Stripe Atlas is a powerful, safe, easy-to-use platform for forming a company.
+Stripe Atlas helps you launch your startup from anywhere worldwide by removing lengthy paperwork, legal complexity, and numerous fees. - [Stripe Atlas | Incorporate your startup in Delaware: C corp or LLC](https://stripe.com/atlas)